 To understand the self, one’s own and those of others, one needs a mind with mental faculties other than logic, mathematics and science.
 What are these faculties?
-In my search I have looked at such faculties as: ‘Imagination’, ‘Intuition’, ‘Inspiration from the gods’, ‘the Autonomous and Supernatural nature of our Selves’, ‘Experience of Living’.
+In my search I have looked at such conceived-of faculties as: ‘Imagination’, ‘Intuition’, ‘Inspiration from the gods’, ‘the Autonomous and Supernatural nature of our Selves’, ‘Experience of Living’.
 Or perhaps just a je ne sais quoi!
 One can imagine philosophers making mince-meat of all these ideas.
 The best I can do at the moment is ‘Sensibility to the irreducible concreteness of human life’, see an earlier post.

 It does help too to have seen a bit of life, led a bit of life, of the low life, of danger, of risk, of things crashing about one’s head.

-Logicking upwards from one or two certainties like Descartes did, in order to gain knowledge or wisdom, and not to trust one’s senses, leads to absurdities.
+Logicking upwards from one or two certainties (or axioms?) like Descartes did, in order to gain knowledge or wisdom, and not to trust one’s senses, leads to absurdities.
 I think Ayn Rand (who was otherwise an enthusiast for Philosophy) said that one only learns to mistrust one’s senses because one’s senses eventually tell one the truth.
 To believe what comes to one by logicking, rather than by the senses, is crazy.
 This applies to Parmenides just as much as to Descartes (from here).

 I am a stickler for logic in ordinary communication, and get infuriated by people whose words make no sense after I have taken all the trouble to concentrate on them till the end.
 But for philosophers to take logic further, onto one level of abstraction after another above concrete experience, in order to explain all kinds of things, is simply wrong-headed.
-I am a stickler also for finding the right word, and I admire self-knowledge and self-discipline.
+I am also a stickler for finding the right word, and I admire self-knowledge and self-discipline.
 None of these come from philosophers’ logicking or maths or science.
 I do demand hard realism when it comes to our thinking on Man, not the sentimental words and melodies of some Romantics.